Ambiabstract/Select_Concave_Polygons/README.md

 Please make a backup of your work before using the script.
 Just in case.

+Additionally, scripts have been added for:
+- Selecting n-gons with 5 or more vertices;
+- Selecting polygons without assigned smoothing groups.

 ## What?
 Selecting these guys with one click